 The Analysis of Impediments to Fair Housing Choice (AI) completed for Atlanta and Fulton County in September 2020 identified barriers to affordable housing and homeownership.
 One primary barrier is the shortage of available units in arears of economic opportunity.
-The lack of investment in neighborhoods where there is affordable housing that are high concentrations of racial and ethnic concentrations and a concentration of poverty creates further barriers.
+The lack of investment in neighborhoods where there is affordable housing that are high concentrations of racial and ethnic concentrations, and a concentration of poverty creates further barriers.
 For persons with disabilities, the problems are magnified.
 There is a shortage of housing served by transit and other amenities.
 Zoning in many communities defines "family" in restrictive way that prevents development of shared housing and make it difficult to work with the ordinances that rely on variances and SUPs rather than reasonable accommodation.
 Language also creates a barrier to access to housing.

 Programs that are funded by Fulton County that seek to overcome these barriers include the HOP - Homeownership program and a willingness to fund rental developments through the HOME Program.
-Housing rehabilitation and public facility improvements in lower income areas alleviates some of the investment barriers in these areas.
+Public facility improvements in lower income areas alleviates some of the investment barriers in these areas.

-The County continues to fund rental assistance for persons leaving emergency shelters or the streets through rapid re-housing and additional resources were made available with COVID funding sources.
-Funding through COVID resources is available through the County for rental assistance as well.
+The County continues to fund rental assistance for persons leaving emergency shelters or places not meant for human habitation through rapid re-housing and through a pending Georgia Fiscal Recovery Fund application.